AxisCommunications/signed-video-framework/feature-description.md

 After signing, the next GOP is then initiated with a new `href` using the very same I-frame that closed the previous GOP.
 For the end user to validate the authenticity of a signed video the public key, associated with the private key used when signing, is needed.
 The *Signed Video Framework* supports including the public key as part of the metadata.
 This simplifies validating the authenticity of the video, but requires a separate logic to verify its origin.

-### GOP level signing
+#### Signing at GOP authenticity level
 Transmitting the list of hashes can be too expensive in terms of an increased bitrate.
 The *Signed Video Framework* therefore offer a light version in GOP level as authenticitiy level.
-Instead of the hash list one single hash to represent the entire document is computed.
-This single hash represents both the metadata and all the frame hashes, and is implemented recursively.
+Instead of transmitting the hash list a single hash representing all the frames and the metadata is computed.
+This single hash is implemented recursively and is then signed.

 The recursive operation is initialized with a hashed salt `hash(0) = h(salt)`.
 The next step is to add `href` as `hash(1) = h(hash(0), href)` and the n'th hash becomes `hash(n) = h(hash(n-1), hash(F_n))`, where `F_n` is the frame that produced the n'th hash.
+The last frame added to the recursive hash is `Inext` and a `document` is created just like above, but now without the hash list, hence it includes the metadata only.
-The recursive hash is finalized with the document hash itself, now without the list of hashes.
-Hence, it includes the metadata only.
-This final hash, denoted as a gop hash, is
+The recursive hash is then finalized with the hash of this `document` and is denoted as _gop hash_

 `hash(gop) = h(hash(N), hash(document))`

-This hash is then signed by generating a signature.
-Together with the `document` the signature then forms the SEI = `document + signature` where `signature = sign(hash(gop))`
+The _gop hash_ is then signed by generating a signature.
+Combine the metadata, which by definition is the `document`, and the signature to form the SEI = `document + signature` where `signature = sign(hash(gop))`

 For NALU level and long GOP lengths, *Signed Video* automatically falls back to GOP level to avoid very large SEI frames.